-1. Survey Required

-A complete and accurate boundary survey of the land to be divided or subdivided must be made by a Nevada professional land surveyor in accordance with the standard practices and principles of land surveying.
-Unless an alternate method of property line verification is approved by the building official, no foundation or footing for any structure or addition may be constructed or approved for construction by the building official unless the property's corner markers are in place and the property boundaries identified.

-2. Error Limit for Traverse

-The traverse of the exterior boundaries of the subdivision and of each block must close within a limit of error of one foot to 10,000 feet.
+- 1. Survey Required.
+A complete and accurate boundary survey of the land to be divided or subdivided must be made by a Nevada professional land surveyor in compliance with the standard practices and principles of land surveying.
+Unless an alternate method of property line verification is approved by the building official, no foundation or footing for any structure or addition may be constructed or approved for construction by the building official unless the property's corner markers are in place and the property boundaries identified. - 2.
+Error Limit for Traverse.
+The traverse of the exterior boundaries of the subdivision and of each block must close within a limit of error of one foot to 10,000 feet. - 3.
+Tying in Monuments.
+All centerlines of streets, property lines, monuments, alleys, and easements within or adjacent to the subdivision must be tied into the survey.